Indians rush for vaccines as COVID-19 death toll passes 200,000 | Health

 "They are telling us that injections are not available, as vaccines have not arrived," said Mumbai resident Pushpa Goswami at a vaccination centre.
 She said she registered three days ago.
 The South Asia head of the International Federation of Red Cross and Red Crescent Societies, Udaya Regmi, said the world was entering a critical phase of the pandemic and needed to have vaccinations available for all adults as soon as possible.

 "This is both an ethical and public health imperative," he added.
 "As variants keep spreading, this pandemic is far from over until the whole world is safe."
+The United States is sending supplies worth more than $100 million to India, including 1,000 oxygen cylinders, 15 million N95 masks and 1 million rapid diagnostic tests, the White House said in a statement on Wednesday.
+It said the supplies will begin arriving on Thursday.

+The United States also has redirected its own order of AstraZeneca manufacturing supplies to India, which will allow it to make over 20 million doses of COVID-19 vaccine, according to the White House.
 LOCKDOWN CALL

 "At this point, lives are so much more important than livelihoods," the University of Michigan professor said on Twitter.
 "Provide assistance to the poor, but please lock down and vaccinate."
 Delhi is under a lockdown until next week and the government of the western state of Maharashtra, home to financial capital, Mumbai, said it was considering extending its lockdown until mid-May.